nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Installation

-1. Ensure you have Java `11` or above installed in your Computer.
-Your Computer's operating system (OS) needs to be Windows, macOS or Linux, and the OS version you are using should still be supported by the respective companies.
+1. Ensure you have Java `11` or above installed on your computer.
+Your computer's operating system (OS) needs to be Windows, macOS, or Linux, and the OS version you are using should still be supported by the respective companies.
    For more detailed Java installation instructions, please click [here](https://docs.oracle.com/en/java/javase/11/install/preface.html#).

 2. Download the latest `frienddex.jar` from [here](https://github.com/AY2021S2-CS2103T-W14-1/tp/releases).